Foreword

 Improving our knowledge of drainage infrastructure across the city enables us to demonstrate evidence-based decisions on drainage maintenance and support our ability to secure future funding investment, while demonstrating savings in revenue expenditure through efficient and effective maintenance.

-Current Challenges: The city’s drainage assets are identified on the majority of the network.
-However, our records need to be updated for some areas such as service lanes so cyclical cleaning can be further targeted where required.
 The growing challenge of climate change will continue to put additional strain on the capacity of the drainage asset as weather events may become more frequent and severe.
-We aim to improve the drainage asset and to target known areas which are prone to flooding with innovative solutions and efficient practices whilst liaising with the local Utility companies to address any issues with their supporting assets.
+We aim to improve the drainage asset and to target known areas which are prone to flooding with innovative solutions and efficient, sustainable practices.
+It is also key throughout that we liaise with the local utility companies to address any issues with their supporting assets.
 The program of planned drainage schemes is targeted around known hotspots and in particular those where we believe works will help to improve and reduce the likelihood or impact of further flooding.

 Structures